 Aside from low self-esteem and humiliation, those under the age of 25 who are victims of cyberbullying are more than twice as likely to self-harm and enact suicidal behavior, according to a new study.
 The research also suggests that it is not just the victims of cyberbullying that are more vulnerable to suicidal behaviors, but the perpetrators themselves are at higher risk of experiencing suicidal thoughts and behaviors as well.
 Communities are actively trying to get out in front of this public health concern through education and intervention.

 Bullying has been around since the time of Cain and Abel, however, cyberbullying has taken this crime to new levels.
 You do not have to tolerate bullying in any form.
 If you see something, say something.
-If you have been the victim of cyberbullying or would like to know more about this crime, please contact the Deaton Law Firm.
+If you have been the victim of cyberbullying or would like to know more about this crime, please contact our criminal lawyer at the Deaton Law Firm.
 There is no need to suffer in silence.